hyundai-robotics/doc-hi6-operation/6-monitoring/3-job/3-global-variable/3-var-files.md

 ![](../../../_assets/tp630/panel-gvar/csv2.png)

 Saving in Excel results in unnecessary commas, as shown below, and the quotation marks in the coordinate-system disappear, resulting in a slight change in format.
 It can't be helped because Excel handles .csv like this.
-Anyway, the Hi6 controller also recognizes that kind of format, so it doesn't matter.
+Anyway, the ${cont_model} controller also recognizes that kind of format, so it doesn't matter.

 ```python
 , , array,10,,,,,,